chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 * Impact on other teams/projects
   * Depending on our solution to getting the plugin list data, this could be something that the napari desktop application could use as well.
 This may help to keep consistent.
-  * After starting the implementation, we learned that there is a CZI Science effort to create a unified design system based on Material UI.
-After doing a spike to figure out how much effort and the value we would get from using this framework, we decided to integrate it into our implementation.
-Research from the spike can be found in this document Material UI Integration
 * User support
 For feature requests, please file [a new discussion under the ideas category](https://github.com/chanzuckerberg/napari-hub/discussions/categories/ideas).
 For bug reports, please file [a new issue](https://github.com/chanzuckerberg/napari-hub/issues).